Important: This feature does not affect guide segmentation.

 Guide are rendered in the designer preview in HTML vs. using native iOS or Android components on the actual mobile device so the designer preview can give you a good sense of guide's size and proportions but it will not be a fully accurate representation of how the guide will look on a real device.
 It's highly recommended to preview the guide on a real device.

 What about tooltips?

 Tooltips have a unique property - their width is determined by their content (use line breaks to control the width) - so a tooltip will always have the same size regardless of the device, and no special adjustments need to be made for tablets.

-Limit Guide Width (CLOSED BETA)
+Limit Guide Width (Coming Soon)